 Poetry of the civil rights movement, including (but not limited to) works by Lucille Clifton, Dudley Randall, and Melvin Tolson

-The Crucible, Miller
+The Crucible, Miller (when possible)

-poems by the Beats, including Ginsberg and Corso
+Poems by the Beats, including Ginsberg and Corso

 The Things They Carried, O'Brien